AdguardTeam/AdguardKnowledgeBase/01.general/17.dns-providers/docs.en.md

 ### ControlD DNS

-[ControlD](https://controld.com/) is a customizable DNS service that can be used to block unwanted categories of sites (like ads or porn), popular online services like Facebook or TikTok, or any domain of your choice.
+[ControlD](https://controld.com/) is a customizable DNS service that blocks unwanted categories of sites (like ads or porn), popular online services like Facebook or TikTok, or any domain of your choice.

 #### Unfiltered